South Africa's Endangered Marine Wildlife and Marine Protected Areas

 People are, at heart, all environmentalists, once they have sufficient wealth and security to concern themselves with things beyond their immediate survival.
 But, the lack of importance, awareness and knowledge of conservation crimes, including water pollution, can be expected to continue until South Africa’s society reaches a critical mass of relatively affluent and educated people.
 Only then will natural resource perturbation acquire a higher status amongst the general population.
 If you aren’t actively standing up for what is right, you will forever be a part of the problem!

 The ocean—one of the most mysterious and diverse places on Earth.
 Producing 70% of our oxygen, absorbing vast amounts of carbon dioxide and, driving the Earth’s weather systems.
 Yet still, we seem to have little respect for our oceans, with the state of the oceans reflecting our bad habits.
-Leave nothing but footprints at the beach, swap single-use plastics for sustainable alternatives, only buy or eat sustainably sourced fish, conserve water, etc
+Leave nothing but footprints at the beach, swap single-use plastics for sustainable alternatives, only buy or eat sustainably sourced fish, conserve water, etc…because every single thing we do has an impact on our planet!

 So I ask you, are you going to continue to take the ocean for granted?